0

 Crouch End - 1 Park Rd, London N8 8TE

-There are always oysters on at this North London seafood restaurant - both freshly shucked (most recently Carlingford and Lindisfarne) along with a dressed option like beetroot, horseradish, tarragon and creme fraiche.
+There are always oysters on at this North London seafood restaurant - both freshly shucked (most recently Carlingford and Maldon) along with dressed and cooked options like coal fired oyster with lemon caper butter and crispy chicken skin.
 Better still pair them with their legendary oyster mary shots.

 seabird london for oysters